 But since we treat everyday like Social Media Day around here, we figured why not use the date to help launch our #SMDay mini-series of blogs this week dedicated to all things social.

 Get ready to talk about your favorite social media sites, tricks, tools services and even a few pet peeves.
-But first, let’s cover a few best practices for nonprofits on social media.
+But first, let’s cover a few best practices for nonprofits' digital marketing on social media.

 Plan it Out

 First, it’s important to create a plan.
 In fact, think about it more as a blueprint.
 “Begin with a strategy, not with the tools.
 Too many nonprofits begin with the tools when the tools should flow from the strategy, not the other way around.” says SocialBrite founder, J.D.
 Lasica.